 The use of some of the most commonly prescribed medications are designed to assist with some of the symptoms that the tumor or the treatment can cause.

 Corticosteroid drugs are used to reduce brain swelling.
 Swelling is common with brain tumors.
 Dexamethasone is most often used.
 It is given by mouth or IV.
 Decreasing swelling associated with brain tumors is the most effective way to decrease head pain.

 Possible side effects include: Feeling of hunger and associated weight gainAcneMuscle weakness (steroid myopathy)—most noticeable when rising from a seated position or going up stairsInsomniaIncreased blood sugarIncreased blood pressureRestlessness (less common)

 Steroids also increase your risk of developing

 Medications to control brain swelling are usually used short-term, avoiding the majority of side effects.
 Your doctor will often taper you off the corticosteroids slowly.

-Many of the anti-epileptic medication have the potential to interact with your other medication, including chemotherapies.
+Many of these medications have the potential to interact with your other medications, including chemotherapies.

 Possible side effects for carbamazepine include: Bone marrow damageMental status changesRashes/possibly severe skin reactionsLow sodium level in the blood—hyponatremia

 Possible side effects for valproic acid include: Liver damageFetal damage if pregnantPancreatitisPersistent decrease in the number of blood platelets—thrombocytopeniaWeakness, sleepinessLightheadednessNausea, vomitingDiarrheaIndigestion, abdominal pain, loss of appetiteVisual disturbancesHair lossRespiratory infectionWeight gainRashes

 Possible side effects for phenytoin include: Mental status changesRashesNausea, vomiting

 constipationLiver and bone marrow damageGum swellingRespiratory inflammations

 Possible side effects for levetiracetam include: Mental status changesIrritabilityLoss of contact with reality—psychosisRashes

 Each NSAID has a slightly different chemistry and side effect profile.
 NSAIDs are used primarily to control pain.
 They do not control swelling as well as the steroid drugs, and they have side effects of their own.